 - Anonymous Manuscript Formatted to the journals’ standards and APA Manual 7th edition, AND

 - ALL authors’ complete names, emails an affiliations, AND

 Terms of Submission

 Manuscripts must be submitted on the understanding that they have not been published elsewhere and are only being considered by this journal.
 The submitting author is responsible for ensuring that the article’s publication has been approved by all the other coauthors.
 It is also the submitting author’s responsibility to ensure that the article has all necessary institutional approvals.
 Only an acknowledgment from the editorial office officially establishes the date of receipt.
 Further correspondence and proofs will be sent to the author(s) before publication, unless otherwise indicated.
-It is a condition of submission that the authors permit editing of the manuscript for readability.
-All inquiries concerning the publication of accepted manuscripts should be addressed to email@example.com .
+It is a condition of submission that the authors permit editing of the manuscript for readability. inquiries concerning the publication of accepted manuscripts should be addressed through the online submission system.